Once you have created you fresh VM, you need to get it ready for the course. Make sure you have a fast, reliable internet connection before you start.

 Follow the instructions.
-You will be asked to copy and paste your public key to the Duke gitlab website, and don’t press [ENTER] until you’ve successfully registered your public key!
-Make sure you copy the entire public key (which is a single line of text that starts with
+You will be asked to copy and paste your public key to the Duke gitorious website.
+Make sure you copy the entire public key (which spans multiple lines and should start with

-@duke.edu, and wraps to form multiple lines).
-Switch back to your Web browser, paste the copied output into the text box for “Key,” enter a title for your key (anything is fine), and then submit the form.
-After a short while, you should see confirmation that your key has been added (if not, you will have to try adding the key again before proceeding further).
-At this point, switch back to your VM shell and hit [ENTER] to continue.
+@duke.edu).
+Switch back to your Web browser, paste the copied output into the text box, and click “Save.”
+After a short while, you will see a green check next to the key you just uploaded (if not, refresh the page or try adding the key again).
+At this point, switch back to your VM shell and hit ENTER to continue.

 Note: When running

-init.sh, if you type something wrong and find that your [BACKSPACE]/[DELETE] key doesn’t work, just hit [CTRL]-c and re-run
+init.sh, if you type something wrong and find that your BACKSPACE/DELETE key doesn’t work, just hit CONTROL-c and re-run

 bash init.shwhen you are back at the shell prompt.